blee2013/employee-tracker/README.md

 The walkthrough video must demonstrate a functional menu with the options outlined in the acceptance criteria.

 # Technical Acceptance Criteria: 40%
-Satisfies all of the preceding acceptance criteria plus the following:

-Uses the Inquirer package (Links to an external site.).

-Uses the MySQL2 package (Links to an external site.) to connect to a MySQL database.

 Uses the console.table package (Links to an external site.) to print MySQL rows to the console.

-Follows the table schema outlined in the Challenge instructions.

 # Repository Quality: 13%
 Repository has a unique name.